Donate Now — from $100Play Golf — May 29, 2026 ↗

 Beyond their own experience, Mikey and Holly see the UC Davis team as part of something larger — a national movement pushing the frontier of HD research, advocacy, and eventual cure.

-The HDSA nationally, Mikey notes, is at the forefront of R&D, organizing events for awareness and fundraising, and helping to push advocacy for everyone affected by HD.
+The HDSA nationally is at the forefront of research and development, organizing events for awareness and fundraising, and helping to push advocacy for everyone affected by HD.
+And locally, the UC Davis team is the embodiment of that mission.

 The UC Davis HD Center of Excellence is NVforHD's chosen cause for both 2025 and 2026.
 The clinic serves over 90 Northern Nevada families and operates entirely on private donation.
+There is no state guarantee.
+No endowment protecting it.

 Mikey and Holly's story is exactly why.
-Behind every dollar raised at the golf tournament is a real family — navigating something unimaginable, held up by a team that refuses to be merely transactional.
+Behind every dollar raised at the NVforHD golf tournament is a real family — navigating something unimaginable, held up by a team that refuses to be merely transactional.

 Join us May 29, 2026 at Gray's Crossing Golf Club, Truckee, CA. Every round of golf goes directly to the UC Davis HD Center of Excellence.
 Register or donate →